pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.8.md

 # Migrating to 1.8

-Update your code to make use of the new capabilities of the ``Reducer(state:action:)`` macro, including automatic fulfillment of requirements for destination reducers and path reducers.
+Update your code to make use of the new capabilities of the ``Reducer()`` macro, including automatic fulfillment of requirements for destination reducers and path reducers.

 ## Overview

 The Composable Architecture is under constant development, and we are always looking for ways to simplify the library, and make it more powerful.
 This version of the library only introduced new APIs and did not deprecate any existing APIs.
-However, to make use of these tools your features must already be integrated with the ``Reducer(state:action:)`` macro from version 1.4.
-See
+However, to make use of these tools your features must already be integrated with the ``Reducer()`` macro from version 1.4.
+See <doc:MigratingTo1.4>
-<doc:MigratingTo1.4> for more information.
+for more information.

 ## Automatic fulfillment of reducer requirements

-The ``Reducer(state:action:)`` macro is now capable of automatically filling in the ``Reducer`` protocol's requirements for you.
+The ``Reducer()`` macro is now capable of automatically filling in the ``Reducer`` protocol's requirements for you.
 For example, even something as simple as this:

 ```swift
 @Reducer